JiiXaa/task-manager-API/README.md

 - All logic routes stored in controllers/tasks.js wrapped with custom middleware handling try/catch.
 - Tasks are stored in MongoDB managed with use of MongooseJS (object modeling schema)
+- Custom error handling, customizable.
+Does not rely on Mongoose's built in error handling.